 Defending 851 Enhancements on Controlled Substance Offenses

 Federal criminal defense attorneys who are dedicated to the passionate, zealous, and fearless representation of clients charged in the United States District Court with controlled substance charges.

 In a memorandum written by former Attorney General Eric Holder in September of 2014, commonly referred to as the “Holder Memo,” Assistant U.S. Attorneys were instructed not to leverage 21 U.S.C. § 851 enhancements to induce defendants to plead guilty.
-An 851 Enhancement can increase the mandatory minimum sentence of a defendant charged with a controlled substance offense if he or she has a prior conviction.
-Research being conducted by students at Yale Law School recently, suggests that at least some federal prosecutors are not consistently complying with this policy.
+An 851 Enhancement can increase the mandatory minimum sentence of a defendant charged with a controlled substance offense if they have a prior conviction.
+Research conducted by Yale Law School recently suggests that at least some federal prosecutors are not consistently complying with this policy.

 Section 851 enhancements dramatically increase mandatory minimum sentences for drug offenses.
-For example, a defendant on a delivery of a controlled substance case that is subject to an enhancement faces a mandatory minimum that doubles from 10 to 20 years.
+For example, a defendant on a delivery of a controlled substance case subject to an enhancement faces a mandatory minimum that doubles from 10 to 20 years.
 If there are two prior felony drug convictions, the statutory range increases to mandatory life in prison without the possibility of parole.

 What is a “prior felony drug offense”?
-The crimes that can fall within this classification may even include crimes that are classified as misdemeanors under state law and convictions that do not result in jail time.
+The crimes that can fall within this classification may even include crimes classified as misdemeanors under state law and convictions that do not result in jail time.
 Unfortunately, prior offenses that are so old that they are not even calculated as part of the defendant’s criminal history under the Sentencing Guidelines may be counted as long as the offense potentially carried a sentence of more than one year in prison.